MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/import-process/resolve-errors.md

 >To learn more about process models, see [Customize work tracking](../../../../reference/customize-work.md).

-During process import, the process is validated to ensure the system will work as expected for the custom process.
+During process import, the process is validated to ensure the system works as expected for the custom process.
 You'll receive a list of error messages if the process fails validation.

 ![Process successfully imported](_img/ALM_IP_ValidationErrors_list_775.png)